Birth and Death Certificates

 The Dawes Rolls list individuals who enrolled and were approved for membership in the Five Tribes: Cherokee, Chickasaw, Choctaw, Mucogee (Creek), and Seminole tribes.
 Enrollment for the Dawes Rolls began in 1898 and ended in 1906.

-Removal of Restrictions, Five Tribes
+Removal of Restriction, Five Tribes

 This enrollment was created prior to the Dawes Final Roll as an early attempt to determine citizenship within the Five Tribes.
 For various reasons these records were disregarded.
 The Dawes Final Rolls became the final resource for determining eligibility for citizenship.